View all categories

 The chances for urinary incontinence generally increase with age.
 As we get older, the muscles supporting the urethra and bladder naturally grow weaker, which can make it harder to hold urine in, allowing urinary leakage.2

-Menopause can exacerbate the condition, since declining levels of the hormone estrogen can cause the lining of the urethra – the tube that sends urine from the bladder out of the body – to become thinner.3
+You may be wondering, why does menopause cause incontinence?
+Menopause can exacerbate incontinence, since declining levels of the hormone estrogen can cause the lining of the urethra – the tube that sends urine from the bladder out of the body – to become thinner.3

 Together, these two factors can add up to a greater likelihood that a woman will experience urine leakage and bladder control issues during perimenopause or menopause.